FAQ

 Hey, I get it, life happens, and sometimes things come up that are unavoidable.

 If you need to cancel your session, I ask that you provide me with at least 24 hours’ notice.
 Any cancellation within 24 hours of our scheduled session is subject to being charged the full session fee.
+I will do my best to offer an alternate reschedule option within the same week, if my schedule permits, so that the late-cancellation fee is void.

-If re-occurring cancellations continue to occur, we may need to discuss your continued commitment to therapy and explore whether resuming at a later time would be best.
+If reoccurring cancellations continue to occur, we may need to discuss your continued commitment to therapy and explore whether resuming at a later time would be best.

 Do you accept insurance?

+I understand that using insurance is often necessary to access care.
+Unfortunately, working with insurance for mental health services can be limiting to clients in a variety of ways.
 I prefer to work with clients paying privately or using their out-of-network benefits.
 This is due to the tricky relationship that both you (the client) and I (the provider) have with insurance companies.

 Can you provide an estimate of how much my therapy will cost?